 emergency medical services, follow these first aid steps.

 Move the person into a cool place, out of

 Remove the person's unnecessary clothing, and

 place the person on his or her side to expose as much skin surface to the air

 Cool the person's entire body by sponging or spraying

-cool—not cold—water, and fan the person to lower the body temperature.
-Watch
+cold water, and fan the person to help lower the person's body

 Check the person's rectal temperature and try to